Garagist/Garagist.Mautic/README.md

 ### `api` setting

-Set your credentials `userName` and `password` from Mautic. `baseUrl` is the URL where Mautic can be reached via PHP.
+Set your credentials `username` and `password` from Mautic. `url` is the URL where Mautic can be reached via PHP and also publicly accessible.
-This may be different from the `publicUrl` (see next section) if Mautic is running in its own Docker container.

-### `publicUrl` setting

-Set here the URL where the Mautic installation is publicly accessible.
-This will be used for tracking, forms and links in the newsletter module.

-### `enableTracking` setting

-Enable the Javascript tracking code from Mautic.
-By default it is set to `false` in the development context and to `true` in the production context.

 ### `form` setting